 - Places under Rider Programs

-If you have your own motorcycle or if you have a friend’s motorcycle that you can practice riding on, then the best place to start practicing is on your own private property.
+Property owners who have a motorcycle or if you have a friend’s motorcycle that you can practice riding on, then the best place to start practicing is on your own private grounds.
 This will help you learn how to handle your bike in different road situations without any external interference.

 You should know the limitations of your motorbike before starting to ride it on public roads.
 You can do all kinds of stunts and maneuvers which are legal on private property for as long as you want with no chance of facing any legal hassles later on.